-For assistance and questions an applicant may have in the process of completing the application form, applicants should use the support resources available through TASe question and answer forum will be open for the duration of the application submission period.
-Applicants who are unsure of the information being sought in a question or the parameters for acceptable documentation are encouraged to communicate these questions through the appropriate support channels before the application is submitted.
-This helps to avoid the need for exchanges with evaluators to clarify information, which extends the timeframe associated with the application.
+For assistance and questions an applicant may have in the process of completing the application form, a question and answer forum will be open for the duration of the application submission period.
+Applicants who are unsure of the information being sought in a question or the parameters for acceptable documentation are encouraged to communicate these questions before the application is submitted to avoid the need for exchanges with evaluators to clarify information, which extends the timeframe associated with the application.

-8 Wire transfer ishas been identified as the preferred method of payment as it offers a globally accessible and dependable means for international transfer of funds.
+3 Wire transfer has been identified as the preferred method of payment as it offers a globally accessible and dependable means for international transfer of funds.
 This enables ICANN to receive the fee and begin processing applications as quickly as possible.

-Questions may be submitted via the TAS support linkto [email address to be inserted in final version of Applicant Guidebook]. -To provide all applicants equitable access to information, ICANN will post all questions and answerson the TAS support page, as well as in a centralized location on its public website.
+Questions may be submitted to [email address to be inserted in final version of Applicant Guidebook].
+To provide all applicants equitable access to information, ICANN will post all questions and answers in a centralized location on its website.

-All requests to ICANN for information about the process or issues surrounding preparation of an application must be submitted in writing viato the designated support channelsemail address.
+All requests to ICANN for information about the process or issues surrounding preparation of an application must be submitted in writing to the designated email address.
 ICANN will not grant requests from applicants for personal or telephone consultations regarding the preparation of an application.
 Applicants that contact ICANN for clarification about aspects of the application will be referred to the dedicated online question and answer area.